Bombe/cd2a/README.md

 This tool was created in order to support me with collecting all kinds of audio files from past demoparties.
 The manual process (using the excellent [demozoo.org](https://demozoo.org/) website) was tedious and error-prone.

-If you decide to use this tool, please do so responsibly: at the moment it probably creates a lot of load on both the Demozoo server and on the scene.org server which is listed as first secondary (for most entries that is probably nl-ftp).
+If you decide to use this tool, please do so responsibly: at the moment it probably creates a lot of load on both the Demozoo server and on the scene.org server in the Netherlands.

 ## What It Currently Does

-1. Scrapes [Demozoo’s page of parties](https://demozoo.org/parties/by_date/) to collect all demoparties and their year.
+1. Uses [Demozoo’s Party List API](https://demozoo.org/api/v1/parties/) to collect all demoparties and their year.
-2. Scrapes the page of all selected demoparties for the compos and entries.
+2. Uses Demozoo’s Party API to collect the compos and entries for all selected demoparties.
+(This selection is hard-coded.)
-3. Scrapes the pages of all “music” and “production” entries for download and YouTube links.
+3. Uses Demozoo’s Production API to get download and YouTube links for all “music” and “production” entries.
+(Actually, for everything but “graphics” entries.)
 4. For an entry, check if there is already something on the disk matching the destination name pattern.
 If there is, proceed to next entry.
 5. Downloads whatever has been linked.
 6. If it’s an archive (.zip, .7z, .lha, .rar, .tar, .tar.gz) it unpacks it.